OctopusDeploy/blog/blog/2023-06/deprecating-mono/index.md

 ### ScriptCS

-At the time of writing, we don't support ScriptCS on the .NET Core version of Calamari, but scheduled updates are due to change this.
+At the time of writing, we don't support scriptsc on the .NET Core version of Calamari, but updates scheduled for June 30, 2023, are due to change this.
 Read [our post about migrating from scriptcs to dotnet-script](https://octopus.com/blog/rfc-migrate-scriptcs-dotnet-script) for our plans and [our workaround](https://octopus.com/blog/rfc-migrate-scriptcs-dotnet-script#workaround), if this affects you.

 ### RHEL6